-- 2. The hearing committee may, with the consent of the parties concerned, hold joint prehearing meetings with the parties to stipulate the facts, provide for the exchange of documentary or other information, and achieve other appropriate prehearing objectives to make the hearing fair, effective, and expeditious. - 3.
+- of documentary or other information, and achieve other appropriate prehearing objectives to make the hearing fair, effective, and expeditious. - 3.
 The faculty member may waive a hearing or may respond to the charges in writing at any time before the hearing.
 If the faculty member waives a hearing, the committee shall evaluate all available evidence and submit its recommendation upon the evidence in the record. - 4.
-The committee in consultation with the chief executive of cer and the faculty member shall determine whether the hearing shall be public or private. - 5.
-During the proceedings, the faculty member shall be permitted to have an academic advisor and counsel of the faculty members choice. - 6.
-At the request of either party or the hearing committee, a representative of a responsible educational association shall be permitted to attend the proceedings as an observer. - 7.
-A verbatim record of all hearings shall be taken and a copy made available to the faculty member without cost, on request. - 8.
-The burden of proving adequate cause rests with the institution and shall be satis ed only by clear and convincing evidence in the record considered as a whole. - 9.
+The committee, in consultation with the chief executive officer and the faculty member, shall determine whether the hearing shall be public or private. - 5.
+During the proceedings the faculty member shall be permitted to have an academic advisor and counsel of the faculty member's choice. - 6.
+At the request of either party or the hearing committee, a representative of a responsible educational association shall be permitted to attend the proceedings as an observer. - A verbatim record of all hearings shall be taken and a copy made available to the faculty member without cost, on request. - 8.
+The burden of proving adequate cause rests with the institution and shall be satisfied only by clear and convincing evidence in the record considered as a whole. - 9.
 The faculty member shall have the opportunity to obtain necessary witnesses, documentation, or other evidence.
-The administration shall cooperate with the hearing committee in securing witnesses, documentation, and other evidence. - 10.
-The faculty member and the administration shall have the right to confront and crossexamine all witnesses.
-When the witnesses cannot or shall not appear, but the committee determines that the interests of justice require admission of their statements, the committee shall identify the witnesses, disclose their statements, and, if possible, provide for interrogatories.
+The administration shall cooperate with the hearing committee in securing witnesses, documentation and other evidence. - 10.
+The faculty member and the administration shall have the right to confront and cross-examine all witnesses.
+When the witnesses cannot or shall not appear, but the committee determines that the interests of justice require admission of their statements, the committee shall identify the witnesses, disclose their statements, and, if possible, provide for interrogatories. - In the hearing of charges of incompetence, the testimony shall include that of qualified librarians.

-- 11. In the hearing of charges of incompetence, the testimony shall include that of qualied librarians. - 12.
-The hearing committee shall not be bound by strict rules of legal evidence.
-It may admit any evidence that is of probative value in determining the issues.
-Every possible effort shall be made to obtain the most reliable evidence. - 13.
-The ndings of fact and the decision shall be based solely on the hearing record. - 14.
+- 12. The hearing committee shall not be bound by strict rules of legal evidence.
+It may admit any evidence which is of probative value in determining the issues.
+Every possible effort shall be made to obtain the most reliable evidence. - The findings of fact and the decision shall be based solely on the hearing record. - 14.
 Except for simple necessary announcements that cover the time of the hearing and similar matters, all parties shall avoid public statements and publicity about the case until the proceedings have been completed. - 15.
-If the hearing committee concludes that adequate cause for dismissal has not been established by the evidence in the record, it shall so report to the president.
-If the president rejects the report, the president shall state the reasons for doing so, in writing, to the hearing committee and to the faculty member, and shall provide an opportunity for response before transmitting the case to the governing board.
+If the hearing committee concludes that adequate cause for dismissal has not been established by the evidence in the record, it shall so report to the president or CEO of the institution.
+If the president/CEO rejects the report, he/she shall state the reasons for doing so, in writing, to the hearing committee and to the faculty member, and shall provide an opportunity for response before transmitting the case to the governing board.
 If the hearing committee concludes that an academic penalty less than dismissal is more appropriate, it shall so recommend with supporting reasons.